 From: William B.P.
 Robson and Farah Omran

 William B.P.
-Robson is the President and CEO and Farah Omran is a junior policy analyst at the C.D.
-Howe Institute.
+Robson is CEO of the C.D.
+Howe Institute where Farah Omran is a policy analyst.

 To send a comment or leave feedback, email us at firstname.lastname@example.org.